Eland armoured car: Later service

 The mediocre performance of improvised tank destroyers at Cuvelai convinced Ep van Lill, commander of 61 Mechanised, that his men could no longer be asked to fight tanks with armoured cars.
 Van Lill informed General Viljoen that the Eland-90 simply could not stand up to the heavier protection and armament of T-54/55s.
 "Tank busting" expended too much 90mm ammunition and fatigued recoil systems.
 As demonstrated during Askari, crew morale was also affected when ordered to take on T-55s in their vulnerable vehicles.
 This contradicted South African Armoured Corps (SAAC) doctrine, which was to fight tanks with tanks.

 A few weeks later, van Lill was vindicated when a squadron of British Centurions - modified in South Africa as the "Olifant Mk1" - were delivered to the 61 Mechanised base in Omuthiya.
 As Angola was not seen as a conventional threat to South West Africa itself, the retention of tanks in that territory was not regarded as cost-effective and Olifant crews frequently rotated out.
 During Operations Moduler, Hooper, and Packer, Ratel-90s were again used in the role of tank destroyers.

-Task Force Victors performance during Askari left much to be desired.
-At SADF review meetings, the reservists involved were bluntly criticised as "the worst battle group in 82 Mechanised Brigade".
-More attention was devoted to improving reservist leadership and morale.
-Also noted was the antiquity of the Eland, which was beginning to hinder operations.
-It was not deployed in Angola by the SADF again.
+At SADF review meetings, the antiquity of the Eland was noted, which was beginning to hinder operations.
+It was not deployed in front-line service in Angola by the SADF again.